 All lots are offered for sale “as viewed” and subject to the applicable Conditions of Business for Buyer’s condition, which are set out in the sale catalogue and are available on request.
 Accordingly it is recommended that prospective buyers inspect lots or have their advisors do so, and satisfy themselves as to condition and accuracy of description.

 All electrical and mechanical goods are sold on the basis of their artistic and decorative value only, and should not be assumed to be operative.
 It is essential that any electrical system is checked and approved by a suitably qualified electrician, prior to use.

 Payment is due in sterling immediately after the sale and before purchases can be released.
-Payments in person can be made in the office on the day of the auction using mobile banking, debit cards or by cheque.
-Payments may also be made by post, debit card transactions by telephone or electronic transfer to our bank.
+Payments in person can be made in the office on the day of the auction using mobile banking or debit cards.
+Payments may also be made by debit card transactions by telephone or electronic transfer to our bank.
 Cash will not be accepted.

 Summers Place Auctions Ltd welcome the following methods of payment:

 We would prefer payment by Bank Transfers which can be made directly to our Bank.
 Please contact us by telephone or e-mail for further details.

 We are pleased to accept all major personal debit cards (regrettably we are no longer able to accept credit cards).

 Online Via Stripe

 We are pleased to accept card payments via Stripe, our online payment service.